-New Elementary School: Contractor Kirby Nagelhout Construction begins construction the first week of May.
-Groundbreaking on the new elementary school is set for 1 p.m. on Monday, June 11.
-The public is invited to attend.
-Learn more about the groundbreaking plans.
+Contractor Kirby Nagelhout Construction began construction the first week of May.
+Groundbreaking on the new elementary school took place Monday, June 11.
+Construction is underway and the building is slated to open in fall of 2019.

-Bend Senior High School: Master planning for the school started in April and includes teachers, office staff, additional staff members, the principal, a board member and other district-level administrators as well as BBT Architects.
-Planning will continue in the fall and winter.
+The master planning for the school started in April 2018 and includes teachers, office staff, additional staff members, the principal, a board member and other district-level administrators as well as BBT Architects.

-Secure Lobbies: Kirby Nagelhout Construction is the contractor for the secure lobbies project, with construction to begin after school gets out for the summer.
-Six schools will receive new secure lobbies this summer — High Lakes Elementary School, Lava Ridge Elementary School, Pine Ridge Elementary School, Ponderosa Elementary School, Sky View Middle School and William E. Miller Elementary School.
+Six schools have received new secure lobbies — High Lakes Elementary School, Lava Ridge Elementary School, Pine Ridge Elementary School, Ponderosa Elementary School, Sky View Middle School and William E. Miller Elementary School.
 A contract has been signed with R & H Construction and BLRB Architects for design on all remaining secure lobbies, which are slated to be complete by the start of 2020.

 In May 2017, the voters of Bend-La Pine Schools approved a capital construction bond in the amount of $268 million dollars.